A Will is a legal document that ensures that your wishes will be carried out when you are no longer able to make decisions yourself.

 For those living in the Middle East, especially in the Countries of the Gulf Cooperation Council (GCC), Bahrain, Saudi Arabia, United Arab Emirates, Kuwait, Qatar and Oman, there are additional concerns to be taken into account.

 No Will is the same – you have unique circumstances applicable only to yourself.
-It is important that you make sure your Will Writer knows and understands your circumstances so that he can advise you on the best Will for you, taking into account your status vis-a-vis, UK Taxes, Inheritance Tax, property, partners, children and so on.
+It is important that you make sure your Will Writer knows and understands your circumstances so that he/she can advise you on the best Will for you, taking into account your status vis-a-vis, UK Taxes, Inheritance Tax, property, partners, children and so on.

 Why do I need a Will?